-The positions of Chairman and CEO are held by different individuals.
+Practice 1.3The positions of Chairman and CEO are held by different individuals.

-Application : Departure Departure Explanation on : application of the practice Funlanation for The position of Chairman is upport while the position of CEO is provided Explanation for : - p departure by Mr. Yeap Kong Chean ("Mr. Yeap").
+Application : Departure Explanation on : application of the practice Explanation for : departure The position of Chairman is vacant while the position of CEO is assumed by Mr. Yeap Kong Chean ("Mr. Yeap").
 The Board has not appointed a Chairman for the Board.
-The Board has The Board has not appointed a Chairman for the Board.
 The Board has assessed the situation and taken action to look for a high calibre Chairman, a person who will bring new perspective, ideas and drive to the Group to be appointed as Chairman of the Company.
 The Board recognises the importance of having a clearly accepted division of roles and responsibilities at the Head of the Company to ensure a balance of power and authority.
 Mr. Yeap as CEO is focusing on the business and day-to-day management of the Company.
-EDs are responsible for the implementation of the Board's decisions and policies, overseeing for the day-to-day management and coordination of business and strategic decisions, while the NEDs play a significant role in bringing objectivity decisions, while the NEDs play a significant role in bringing objectivity and scrutiny to the Board's deliberations and decision-making. and scrutiny to the board's deliberations and decision-making.
+EDs are responsible for the implementation of the Board's decisions and policies, overseeing for the day-to-day management and coordination of business and strategic decisions, while the NEDs play a significant role in bringing objectivity and scrutiny to the Board's deliberations and decision-making.
 Nil.
-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged to complete the columns b elow.
+Large companies are requ to complete the columns I ired to complete the columns below.
+Non-large companies are encouraged pelow.
 Measure : Timeframe :